ivy-llc/ivy/docs/partial_source/deep_dive/17_ivy_frontends_tests.rst

 * We use :code:`helpers.get_dtypes("float")` to generate :code:`available_dtypes`, these are valid float data types specifically for PyTorch.
 * We set :code:`fn_tree` to :code:`nn.functional.leaky_relu` which is the path to the function in the PyTorch namespace.
 * We get :code:`with_inplace` with hypothesis to test the function that supports direct inplace update in its arguments: when :code:`with_inplace` is :code:`True` the function updates the :code:`input` argument with return value and the return value has the same reference as the input.
-* When :code:`with_inplace` is :code:`True` for the special In-place versions of PyTorch functions that always do inplace update, the :code:`input` argument is also updated with return value and the returned value has the same reference as the input.
+* We should set :code:`with_inplace` is :code:`True` for the special In-place versions of PyTorch functions that always do inplace update, as the :code:`input` argument is also updated with return value and the returned value has the same reference as the input.

 ivy.full()
 ^^^^^^^^^^